QED effects in quadratic Zeeman splitting in highly charged hydrogen-like ions

 The next term in Eq.~(\ref{eq:pt1}), $E^{(2)}$, corresponds to the quadratic Zeeman effect.
 Similar to $E^{(1)}$, we express it by the dimensionless factor $g^{(2)}$:

 where the factor $m_e c^2$ (equal to 1 in the units employed) is written explicitly for clarity.
 The dependence of $\gbb$ on the projection $M_J$ is more complicated than that of $g^{(1)}$, so in general case it can not be factorized.
 Meanwhile, it depends only on the absolute value of $M_J$.
 Therefore, for the states with $J=1/2$ considered in the present work, the quadratic effect does not influence the Zeeman splitting.
 Still, it slightly shifts the fine-structure transition energy in boron-like ions~\cite{Egl:2019:PRL}.
-The case of $J>1/2$, e.g., the $2p_{3/2}$ state, will be considered elsewhere.
+The case of $J>1/2$, e.g., the $2p_{3/2}$ state{, where the quadratic effect for $|M_J|=1/2$ and $|M_J|=3/2$ has to be evaluated separately}, will be considered elsewhere.

 The leading-order contribution to $\gbb$ is given by: